 The vows and promises the disciples made to Jesus would not be fulfilled until after the Spirit fell on the Day of Pentecost.
 Vows and promises we make to God can never be accomplished in human willpower alone, but only by the power of God’s Spirit.
 The things we promise God are not humanly possible.
 Each of the disciples would go to their graves having lived a life in line with the vow they made to God.
 Those vows were fulfilled on the other side of their abandonment of Jesus at His Crucifixion and on the other side of their restoration by Christ Himself.
 These vows were fulfilled when each disciple yielded to what God had planned for them.

 God is faithful to remind us of forgotten promises.
 Sometimes the fulfillment of a promise lies on the other side of seasons of failure and forgetfulness when our lives resemble little of the promise we made.
 When He reminds us of these promises He is not reminding us of our failures.
 He is reminding us of His love.

 Most of us are returning prodigals coming home with unfulfilled promises.
-God is waiting to embrace us, to kill the fatted calf and start the party.
+God is waiting to embrace us, to kill the fatted calf, and to start the party.

-On the trail that day my earthly father lay wounded and dying.
-He tried the best he could to keep the promise he made to his boys for a great hunt.
-On that same day my Heavenly Father was sitting on His Throne directing the scribes of heaven to write down a promise from a thirteen year old boy who needed help.
+On the trail on that day when my earthly father lay wounded and dying, he tried the best he could to keep the promise he made to his boys for a great hunt.
+On that same day, my Heavenly Father was sitting on His Throne directing the scribes of heaven to write down a promise from a thirteen-year-old boy who needed help.
 God would later bring that promise back to the boy’s memory as he became a man.
 God is like that – He never forgets the promises we make to Him.
 He delights in helping those promises become our reality.